antoineTsinga/clean-archi-express/README.md

 - Each module exposes an `IModulePublicApi` interface
 - Other modules depend on interfaces, not implementations
-- Example: `Greeting` module uses `IUserPublicApi` to fetch user data
+- Example: `Project` module uses `IUserPublicApi` to fetch user data

 ### Error Handling